ifedapoolarewaju/reuq/README.md

 from the url specified and renders it to the DOM via the template it is tied to.

 Load the Page from your browser and watch the Magic happen.
 [See](https://github.com/ifedapoolarewaju/reuq#3-reuq-templates) for more on templates.

-That's it!!!
+That's it!
 You are already using reuq, writing less DOM manipulation code.
 Please read on to see more Magical things that Reuq is capable of.

 ## 2. The App Object